gilmargr/migration/README.md

 These scripts were created to facilitate in some way the processes described in [Upgrade to Oracle Cloud Infrastructure](https://docs.oracle.com/en/cloud/migrate-oci.html)

+The requiremts:
+- Linux shell (WSL in windows)
+- Terraform
+- Ansible

 Before migration day requirements
 ---------------------------------